 Provide a work plan detailing the methodology and approach to be taken to deliver the assignment, reflecting the schedule outlined in this Request for Proposal.
 Identify the proposed schedule along with key milestones for meetings with the City group.
-Include in this section a schedule for the provision of services, identifying the time required for the Proponent's work and a breakdown of the time (number of hours) allocated for each task and Consultant (if applicable) during the work identified in the Request for Proposal.
-Include a description of major tasks, sub-tasks, methods/ systems and personnel that the firm proposes to use.
+Include in this section a schedule for the provision of services, identifying the time required for the Proponent's work and a breakdown of the time (number of hours) allocated for each task and Consultant (if applicable) during the work identified in the Request for

+Proposal.
+Include a description of major tasks, sub-tasks, methods/ systems and personnel that the firm proposes to use for all components of the project.